mikaeltorni/prompt_golf/2_artificially_intelligent.md

-print robotEmoji-A-I-robotEmoji no abbreviation with dashes all caps
+print robotEmoji-A-I-Emoji no abbreviation with dashes all caps